Best Record Collecting Books | Essential Reads for Vinyl Enthusiasts

 | Wax Trash and Vinyl Treasures | Garth Cartwright | Crate digging culture | Yes |

-Several of these are available on Kindle Unlimited — if you want to sample a few before committing to physical copies, a Kindle Unlimited free trial lets you read them at no cost for 30 days.
+Several of these are available on Kindle Unlimited.
+If you want to sample a few before committing to physical copies, a Kindle Unlimited free trial lets you read them at no cost for 30 days.

 For Beginners: Building Your First Collection